Frequently Asked Questions

 Vec object.
 This means the vector must have been created, for example with

 MatCreateVecs, see for instance ex7.
-The same occurs with analog function in
+The same occurs with analog functions in

 10. I get an error when running shift-and-invert in parallel